-VIDEO: Tjan ft.
+Video: Tjan ft.
 Mayorkun – Sotey — Nigeria Today

-Following up his 2018 debut single, talented vocalist Tjan dishes a captivating story line visual for the song SOTEY featuring DMW super act Mayorkun.
+Afro RnB/soul singer and vocalist, Tjan dishes a captivating story line visual for the song ‘Sotey‘ featuring DMW super act Mayorkun.

-The video shot in the UK by Visionary Pictures is crisp, fresh and got all the perks of another favourite for RnB lovers.
-Enjoy.
+The video which was shot in the United Kingdom by Visionary Pictures is crisp, fresh and got all the perks of another favorite for RnB lovers.

+Tjan and Mayorkun dishes out something different in ‘Sotey’, a love song.
+Like ‘Aduke‘ and ‘Your Smile‘, Tjan talks about love and affection on this one.

-The post VIDEO: Tjan ft.
-Mayorkun – Sotey appeared first on 360Nobs.com.
+The post Video: Tjan ft.
+Mayorkun – Sotey appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share